 The AWS Well-Architected Performance Efficiency Lens is designed to guide organizations in optimizing their cloud resources to deliver the highest level of efficiency.
 This lens helps architects understand how to effectively utilize AWS services to ensure systems are scaled appropriately for performance without unnecessary cost or resource wastage.

-Improving resource utilization and throughput
+Improving resource utilization and throughout

 The Performance Efficiency Pillar focuses on ensuring that systems perform optimally by utilizing cloud resources effectively and maximizing throughput.
 As cloud environments scale and evolve, performance efficiency remains a core requirement to meet workload demands in the most cost-effective way.
 AWS provides different services and best practices that enable organizations to achieve important levels of performance without unnecessary overhead.